Hiring is one of the most important and critical tasks for any small business owner. After all, your business is only as good as your people.

 4. What have you done that demonstrates initiative and willingness to work?

 In all likelihood, your employees will be trained on-the-job.
 It is important to hire individuals that take action and aren't afraid to get into the thick of things.
 There are few rotational leadership programs or well-organized training courses in small business.
 Employees need to be ready to jump in and willing to work through the sticking points when they come along.

 Moreover, running a successful small business is all about trust.
 You need employees that you can depend on and believe in, even when you aren't around.
 If you fill your office with individuals that are self-motivated and take action, then you can be sure that business is moving forward.

 5. Why should we hire you?

 In a small business environment, candidates will have to prove themselves over and over again.
 Give them a chance to prove themselves right away.

 This question is the perfect way to open things up and allow the candidate to show you what they bring to the table.
 It's also an opportunity for them to display talents that you might not have thought to ask about during the interview.

 Sometimes the most compelling qualities are hidden within our stories.
 A good hiring manager can pull those stories out as the conversation progresses and this question helps to accomplish that.

-James Clear is the founder of Passive Panda.
-He is an award-winning writer on business strategy and entrepreneurship and has delivered speeches in the United States, the UK, and Switzerland.
+James Clear is an award-winning writer on business strategy and entrepreneurship and has delivered speeches in the United States, the UK, and Switzerland.

 A version of this article was originally published on September 5, 2011.